 Freud's theories on dreams are also important in the artist's work.
 Several of her sculptures are derived from the idea of condensation developed by Freud in his book The Interpretation of Dreams.
 According to Freud, we unconsciously repress unacceptable desires by recombining and reconstructing these thoughts so they take on a new form.
 In dreams, we substitute repressed thoughts with more acceptable thoughts.
 Thus one object in a dream may have many different associations.
 McAdam Freud plays with such ideas by creating sculptures that collapse several images into one form.
 In other works, the artist examines Freud's ideas on latent libidinal instincts.
 Her clay sculpture 1 + 1, for instance, is a larger-than-life male figure sprawled across the floor in mid-orgasm.
-Through overtly phallic imagery, McAdam Freud provokes questions about sexual instinct suggesting that it is a unifying force that drives all humans.
+Through overtly phallic imagery, McAdam Freud provokes questions about sexual instinct as a unifying force that drives all humans.

 Alongside exploring Sigmund Freud's theories, the artist investigated his vast collection of Egyptian, Greek, Roman, and Asian antiquities, which he often used to illustrate those theories.
-She found, to her surprise, that her great grandfather collected medals, reliefs and busts, figures, and fragments, all of which are forms she had been creating for years.
+McAdam Freud found, to her surprise, that her greatgrandfather collected medals, reliefs and busts, figures, and fragments, all of which are forms she had been creating for years.
 This overlap and the idea of ancestral links prompted a series of drawings.
 Through her extensive exploration of this art collection and careful study of his ideas, McAdam Freud makes palpable Freud's most complex theories.

 Jane McAdam Freud has exhibited her art widely in the United States, Europe, and Asia.
-Her work has been acquired by the British Museum, London; Berlin State Museum; National gallery of Greece; and the National Gallery Archive of London.
+Her work has been acquired by the British Museum, London; Berlin State Museum; National Gallery of Greece; and the National Gallery Archive of London.
 It is also on permanent display at the Victoria and Albert Museum, London.
-She has been awarded the British Art Metals scholarship and the Italian State Mint Prize.
-McAdam Freud lives and works in London where she is an associate lecturer at Central St. Martins School of Art and a visiting tutor at Morley College.
+A graduate of the Royal College of Art, she was awarded the British Art Medal scholarship in Rome and the Italian State Mint Prize.
+McAdam Freud lives and works in London and is an associate lecturer at Central St. Martins School of Art.

-Co-curator Esther Dreifuss-Kattan, Ph.D., is psychoanalyst, psycho-oncologist and art therapist.
+Co-curator Esther Dreifuss-Kattan, PhD, is a psychoanalyst, psycho-oncologist, and art therapist.
 She is a senior faculty member at the New Center for Psychoanalysis in Los Angeles.
 Dreifuss-Kattan lectures internationally on topics of psychoanalysis and art, and cancer and creativity.
 She has curated and co-curated a number of exhibitions in Los Angeles.
 Her first book was titled Cancer Stories: Creativity and Self-Repair and her forthcoming book is titled Art and Mourning-Beyond Words and Time.